You are here

 Do clinicians qualify as individuals or as part of a group?

 Eligible clinicians can participate in MIPS either as an individual or under the TIN of their group.
+If reporting as a group, all clinicians with NPIs assigned to the TIN must participate as a group and report on the same measures and activities.

-See ACP’s list of 10 Things to Do for MACRA.
+See ACP’s list of 10 things to do for MACRA.

 Patient-Centered Medical Homes (PCMHs) are strongly incentivized under both pathways in the following ways:

-However, as defined by the proposed rule, for a Medical Home Model to be defined as an Advanced APM, it must have the following features:
+However, as defined by the rule, for a Medical Home Model to be defined as an Advanced APM, it must have the following features:

 - Patients are empaneled to a primary clinician; and